robertszafa/elastic-sycl-hls/README.md

 ## Overview
 This repository contains the source file of llvm passes intended to be run on SYCL/OpenCL FPGA code.
 The passes are developed out-of-tree, and intended to be loaded as a .so by the llvm _opt_ tool.
-The inputs/driver.sh scripts demonstrates how the passes can be integrated into a compile cycle.
+The driverLSQ.sh script demonstrates how the passes can be integrated into a compile cycle.

 ---